-Select from New, Modified, or Select from New, Modified, or Select from New, Modified, or Unchanged for 2017-18 Unchanged for 2018-19 Unchanged for 2019-20 New Unchanged Unchanged 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services Continue to train teachers in Continue to train teachers in Continue to train teachers in appropriate placement in appropriate placement in appropriate placement in curriculum and use of course curriculum and use of course curriculum and use of course modifications. modifications. modifications.
+Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 New Unchanged Unchanged 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services Continue to train teachers in appropriate placement in curriculum and use of course modifications.
+Continue to train teachers in appropriate placement in curriculum and use of course modifications.
+Continue to train teachers in appropriate placement in curriculum and use of course modifications.